Days and Times for FREE Admission to Houston's Museums

 Houston Fire Museum

 Guests learn about the history of the Houston Fire Department, and there is a children's play area with a kid-sized firehouse and fire truck.
-Note that access to the children's play area is limited on Saturdays due to the museum allowing private birthday parties in the play area, so it's best to call ahead of time.
+Note that access to the children's play area is typically limited on weekends due to birthday party rentals, but is open for all to play on second Saturdays from noon-4 p.m.

 Houston Museum of Natural Science